pdub206/cataclysm/README.md

-***Files for Miranthas MUD.***
+***Files for Cataclysm MUD.***

-Miranthas MUD is a continuation of tbaMUD/CircleMUD, which is built on DIKU MUD.
+Cataclysm MUD is a continuation of tbaMUD/CircleMUD, which is built on DIKU MUD.
 The code here is freeware to honor that tradition.
+Licensing and use should be based on what was outlined previously.
+Any new code added here is released under the same license.

 Due to the sensitive nature of topics found in this setting, all characters and players are 18+.
 The game world is derived from several inspirational sources,